 Difference Between Hadoop vs Spark

-Hadoop is an open-source framework that allows to store and process big data, in a distributed environment across clusters of computers.
-Hadoop is designed to scale up from a single server to thousands of machines, where every machine is offering local computation and storage.
+Hadoop is an open-source framework that allows storing and processing of big data in a distributed environment across clusters of computers.
+Hadoop is designed to scale from a single server to thousands of machines, where every machine offers local computation and storage.
 Spark is an open-source cluster computing designed for fast computation.
 It provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
-The main feature of Spark is in-memory cluster computing that increases the speed of an application.
+The main feature of Spark is in-memory cluster computing, increasing an application’s speed.

 Hadoop